grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 Once Sir Piero had the _Prospect_ out in the channel, he put on as much speed as he thought they could without adding to the swamping of the structures along the channel and without risking accidentally driving into one of those structures.
 Behind them Percy could see the _Grackle_ was already freeing itself from its stuck position and maneuvering backwards towards the turnaround bay.

-With the _Prospect_ successfully underway, Hemi climbed up to the bridge to consult with Captain Percy.
+With the _Prospect_ successfully underway, Hemi climbed up to the bridge to consult with Percy.

 "How the fuck did they find us in Stilt City, Hemi?"
 Percy asked.
 "The place is a fucking labyrinth!"